pouya-eghbali/language-hylang/README.md

-# hylang language support in Atom
+# Hylang language support in Atom

 Adds syntax highlighting to hylang files in Atom.